huan1182/ViT-for-EEG-data/README.md

 ViT for EEG data
 The code for model refers to this repo: https://github.com/lucidrains/vit-pytorch

-The file Train_ViT_EEG is the where we did the experiment.
+The file Train_EEG_ViT.ipynb is the where we did the experiment.